 From the customer requirements, engineering requirements were compiled to meet the CRs and are listed below.
 The different parameters used for the technical terms are given by Table 2.
 Measuring the area of both the hood and the room is in terms on m^2 .
 The second parameter would be the pressure for each room and is measured in pascals.
 Also identifying the total potential cost for the room and the hood which is denoted in dollars.
 An important factor for the ability to transport both the hood and the room is the assembly time which is in minutes.
 The power generated for both systems is denoted by watts.
 The velocity for each fan unit will be measured in $\frac{m}{s}$ which will be used to understand positive pressure through the system.
-Sound and material were removed per clients request due to both being of minimal importance to the client.
+The overall sounds coming from each system will also be taken into consideration, this will be measured in decibels and the stress factors within the frame while holding the fans will be measured in pascals.